Dear Family and Friends,

 As we approach this Memorial Day, there are many emotions and thoughts that waft in and out my cranium.
 As usual, our little forum provides an outlet for my on-going therapy and I appreciate your indulgence.
 I suppose my commiseration with other veterans is borne out of concern for my Sons and this country’s growing isolation from the rest of the world.

-The fight against world-wide terrorism and the ongoing trouble in Middle East will require a greater number of men and women currently committed to the military.
+The fight against worldwide terrorism and the ongoing trouble in the Middle East will require a greater number of men and women currently committed to the military.
 As in my own youth, I suspect the government will have to reinstate some form of the draft/lottery.
-My Father, as with many others during WWII rushed to volunteer, because as history has proved, the fight was justified.
+My Father, as with many others during WWII rushed to volunteer because as history has proved, the fight was just.

 If you’ve never visited the Vietnam War Memorial (The Wall), I highly recommend it.
 Even if you’ve never served in the military, you can’t prepare for the quiet spirituality that envelops it.
 I’ve made the trek twice.
 Both times I’d well up and have to choke back tears.
 Designed by an undergraduate art student, I’m always amazed at her insight, as she managed to capture an entire generations feeling.
 Whether you were a protester or quietly served because your country asked you to, nobody leaves the wall unaffected.
 It eloquently reminds us of war’s affinity for death.